 - Observer key Industry 4.0 components such as: automation, data exchanges, cloud, cyber-physical systems, mobile, robots, Big Data, AI, deep machine learning, IoT and agile methodology.

 - Explore impact of lean manufacturing, cloud computing, cyber security, IoT, mobile, big data tools, and other areas are driving Industry 4.0 growth.

 - Leverage Industry 4.0 changes for competitive advantage and Industry 4.0 will revolutionize industrial production.

 - Observe and understand the needs of Industry 4.0 through design thinking principles.

 - Strategize about how to create a culture to support Industry 4.0 and innovation.

 - Recognize ways to build Industry 4.0 power and influence in your organization.

 - Recognize Data security issues and IT security principles, reliability and stability, and maintaining the integrity of the production process.

-- Leverage Interoperability, Information transparency and Decentralized decision-making apply to machines, devices, sensors and people that connect and communicate with one another
+- Leverage Interoperability, Information transparency and Decentralized decision-making applied to machines, devices, sensors and people that connect and communicate with one another.

 - Observe cyber-physical systems to make simple decisions on their own and become as autonomous as possible.